Chelmsford Star Co-operative Society: Activities

 Chelmsford Star convenience store in Great Baddow.

 One of the society's funeral directors in Writtle.

-According to the International Co-operative Alliance, "A co-operative is an autonomous association of persons united voluntarily to meet their common economic, social and cultural needs and aspirations through a jointly-owned and democratically controlled enterprise."
-In conducting its affairs, Chelmsford Star Co-operative Society is committed to "following the Co-operative Values and Principles."
-The Society's rules are based on Model Rules 12, drawn up by Co-operatives UK.
+As of May 2019, the society operated 40 convenience stores under The Co-operative Food fascia, 2 Quadrant department stores (each of which with The Co-operative Travel branches) in Chelmsford and Braintree, and eight Chelmsford Star Co-operative Funeral Services.
+The 40 convenience stores covered not only the core Chelmsford/Braintree area but also extend as far out as Woodford Green, Ilford and Romford in East London to the southwest and from Grays through East Tilbury to Shoeburyness along the Thames Estuary to the south and southeast.

-As of May 2019, the Society operates 40 convenience stores under The Co-operative Food fascia, 2 Quadrant department stores (each of which with The Co-operative Travel branches) in Chelmsford and Braintree, and eight Chelmsford Star Co-operative Funeral Services.
-The 40 convenience stores - which exclude two loss-making ones that were closed during 2018-19 at Meppel Avenue, Canvey Island and at Southchurch Road, Southend-on-Sea - cover not only the core Chelmsford/Braintree area but also extend as far out as Woodford Green, Ilford and Romford in East London to the southwest and from Grays through East Tilbury to Shoeburyness along the Thames Estuary to the south and southeast.
+Membership of the society was open to all residents of the society's mid-Essex trading area, with members receiving a share of the profits in the form of dividend.

-Food retailing provides the lion's share of the Society's operating profits, while its two Quadrant department stores made a 2018-19 operating loss.
-Membership of the society is open to all residents of the Society's mid-Essex trading area, with members receiving a share of the profits in the form of dividend.
+Chelmsford Star Co-operative Party was founded by members of the society in 1943 to promote and protect co-operatives and co-operative values.